LCAV/linvpy/linvpy/docs/source/index.rst

 Get it
 ======

-- how to remotely install the package
+- how to remotely install the package hello Manon !

 Documentation
 =============